math-GH/testfeed/rssboard.org/README.md

 ## files
 see the descriptions of the exmples on the rssboard.org website

+## validation
+example1.xml till example4.xml validates (with issues) with https://validator.w3.org/feed/

+But: example5.xml and example6.xml does NOT validate with https://validator.w3.org/feed/

 ## Licence
 Copyright 2009 RSS Advisory Board.
 This Specification is available under the Open Web Foundation Agreement Version 0.9.